 In the online realm, banks have transferred control over the product experience to their users.
 Customers can now pick and choose what they want.
 Also, by tracking their satisfaction levels banks can make themselves more efficient.
 Thus, customized products from diverse portfolios now closely monitor satisfaction levels.

 Innovation Lifestyle Management

 Zelle, however, is very different.
 Giants such as BoA, BB&T, JPMC, Capital One, Wells Fargo, US Bank, and PNC Bank are its sponsors.
 Through Zelle, they have done away with the middleman.
 Thus, they have more control over addressing some of the major user concerns than small firms.
-This control makes them more efficient at answering problems surrounding privacy and fraud.
-Also, due to banking regulations, compliance requires banks to be accountable, and thus there is more oversight.
+This control makes them more efficient in answering problems surrounding privacy and fraud.
+Also, due to banking regulations, compliance of which requires banks to be accountable, leads to more oversight.
 As a result, there is an increase in the element of trust.
-All of these have led to more users flocking to Zelle.
+All of these have resulted in more users flocking to Zelle.

 - Invisibility – A service that is used routinely becomes a part of the user’s subconscious.
 In a way, the product skips over the step where users have to choose between competitors.
 Thus, it becomes akin to utility.
 Google Pay is one such example.

 The focus is slowly shifting from being a provider of solutions to that of an enabler.
 Digital platforms allow third parties to come onboard and make unique offerings to their users.
 Here, users share their data in return for better services.
 Such partnership is particularly beneficial for banks as it allows them to better grasp customer needs.
 It also ends up making them being more competitive.
 Thus, satisfaction remains high and the churn rate low.